-- 1. New subdivision, land use and development within reserves and areas of significant scenic, ecological, cultural, scientific and national importance will provide for the amenity values of these areas, including (but not limited to) values associated with: - a. a sense of openness and visual relief from more intensive urban areas; - b. indigenous vegetation (excluding planted vegetation);

-- c. significant landforms; and

-- d. natural character.

-- 2. New subdivision, use and development of land outside of the areas identified in (1.) above will be undertaken in a manner that does not compromise considers effects on the amenity values of those areas while recognising that the District's urban environments, including their amenity values, develop and change over time in response to the diverse and changing needs of people, communities and future generations.
+- New subdivision, land use and development within reserves and areas identified in the District Plan as having-of significant scenic, ecological, cultural, scientific and national importance will provide for the amenity values of these areas, including (but not limited to) values associated with: - a. a sense of openness and visual relief from more intensive urban areas; - b. indigenous vegetation (excluding planted vegetation); - c. significant landforms; and - d. natural character. - 2.
+New subdivision, use and development of land outside of the areas identified in (1.) above will be undertaken in a manner that does not compromise considers effects on the amenity values of those areas while recognising that the District's urban environments, including their amenity values, develop and change over time in response to the diverse and changing needs of people, communities and future generations.